node-js-libs/node.io/README.md

 **[node.io](http://node.io/) is a distributed data scraping and processing framework**

 - Jobs are written in Javascript or [Coffeescript](http://jashkenas.github.com/coffee-script/) and run in [Node.JS](http://nodejs.org/) - jobs are concise, asynchronous and _FAST_
-- Includes a robust framework for scraping, selecting and traversing data from the web
+- Includes a robust framework for scraping, selecting and traversing data from the web (choose between jQuery or SoupSelect)
 - Includes a data validation and sanitization framework
 - Easily handle a variety of input / output - files, databases, streams, stdin/stdout, etc.
 - Speed up execution by distributing work across multiple processes and (soon) other servers